 Generally, a subpoena may be served by anybody over eighteen, as long as they are not a party to the case.
 The individual identified in the subpoena shall be served with a copy of the subpoena and the fees and mileage authorized by law for one day’s attendance, which shall be delivered to that person.
 Subpoenas issued on behalf of the State, an official, or an agency are exempt from the requirement that costs and travel be paid upfront.

-In order for the clerk of the district court to issue subpoenas to the individuals mentioned or described therein, a party’s request is sufficient authorization.
+In order for the clerk of the district court to issue subpoenas to the individuals mentioned or described therein, a party’s request is a sufficient authorization.
 Subpoenaed documents may be inspected or copied only if the person to whom the subpoena is addressed files a written objection within ten days of the serving of the subpoena or within the period stated in the subpoena for compliance if such time is less than ten days after California Process Service.
 Subpoenaed papers may only be seen and copied under the court order from whence the subpoena was issued if an objection is raised.

 The copy must [A.] Include a specific citation since the secretary of state may refuse to accept such service if the proper citation is not included; [B.] be accompanied by a fee of ten dollars.
 The secretary of state will keep a copy of the legal process received in their office for at least one year after receipt and will make those records available for public inspection during normal business hours.